Skip to content

 The Most Important Part of the Drawing

-Every truss drawing contains many sections, but everything starts with Loading Criteria (labeled A on the drawing).
+Every truss drawing contains many sections, but everything begins with Loading Criteria (labeled A on the drawing).

-This box is the rule sheet.
-It tells the engineer what loads are allowed before any math is done.
+This section is the rule sheet.
+It tells the engineer what loads are allowed before any calculations are performed.

 If a load is not listed here, it is: